microsoft/vscode-docs/docs/extensions/language-support.md

 >**Advanced**
 >
 >Completion items are computed based on the un-saved contents of current open editors.
-You support resolve providers that compute additional information for completion proposal the user selects, This information is being displayed along-side with the selected item.
+You support resolve providers that compute additional information for completion proposal the user selects.
+This information is displayed along-side the selected item.

 ## Provide Diagnostics